w3c/wai-curricula/content/designer/navigation.md

 Suggested resources to support your teaching:

 * @@@
-* [Menus (WAI Web Accessibility Tutorials)](https://www.w3.org/WAI/tutorials/menus/) &mdash; Shows how to develop navigational mechanisms that are accessible to people with disabilities.
+* [Menus (WAI Web Accessibility Tutorials)](https://www.w3.org/WAI/tutorials/menus/) &mdash; Shows how to design navigational mechanisms that are accessible to people with disabilities.
 * [How People with Disabilities Use the Web](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
 * [Keyboard Compatibility (Web Accessibility Perspectives)](https://www.w3.org/WAI/perspective-videos/keyboard/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
 * [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) &mdash; Address accessibility of web content on desktops, laptops, tablets, and mobile devices.